wojons/mcp-openvision/.ai/stories/sample-implementation.md

     Args:
         image: The image to analyze (binary data)
-        prompt: A simple text prompt for the analysis (ignored if messages is provided)
+        query: A simple text prompt for the analysis (ignored if messages is provided)
+        system_prompt: Instructions for the model defining its role and behavior
         messages: Optional custom messages array for the OpenRouter chat completions API
         model: The vision model to use (defaults to the value set by OPENROUTER_DEFAULT_MODEL)
         max_tokens: Maximum number of tokens in the response (100-4000)